Emporia Smart Level 2 EV Charger Full Review

 Charging Cord and J1772 Connector

 The charging cord is 24 feet long.
 While not the longest available length, it should be long enough to reach the charging port of most EVs in your garage regardless of parking orientation.
-The cord itself is average thickness, and appears to be easy to handle as it remains pliable in indoor charging temperature ranges.
+The cord itself is of average thickness and appears to be easy to handle as it remains pliable in indoor charging temperature ranges.
 Some users have complained that the cord can become hard and more difficult to handle in colder temperatures, but that is expected.

 The J1772 connector feels durable in the hand, and the release button makes a satisfying clicking sound when activated.
 The J1772 connector had no issues connecting to the Tesla charging adapter for our Model Y, or the native J1772 port of the VW ID.4 we borrowed.